idiap/bob/src/python/core/doc/Tutorial01.rst

  Tutorial 01.
 Initialization of Arrays
 ======================================

-In this section we will illustrate the many different ways to initialize an array.
+In this section we will illustrate the many different ways to initialize an array in |project|.
 In summary you can

-* specify shape
-* guess shape
+* specify shape or guess shape
-* specify type
-* guess type
+* specify type or guess type

 Simply allocate the space
 -------------------------

-TODO look :ref:`_supported-element-types`.
+Please look in :doc:`UsingBlitzArrays` for the different types of arrays.

 We create a simple array by specifying the shape.
 This is equivalent to allocating (reserving) the memory.